MaastrichtU-IDS/best-practices/docs/code-distribution.md

 Adding a license file is mandatory as no one is allowed to legally use your code if no license is included.
 The default choice for software should be [the MIT license](https://choosealicense.com/licenses/mit/)

+## Optional

+Depending on your project you might want to perform the actions below.

-## Add a DOAP project description
+### Add a DOAP project description

-Optional: add a  DOAP (https://github.com/ewilderj/doap/wiki https://projects.apache.org/doap.html) file to the root of the repository.
+If you want your project listed on the IDS projects website, add a  DOAP file to the root of the repository.

+See https://projects.apache.org/doap.html to create a RDF DOAP file.

+### Create releases

+When your project reach milestones feel free to create releases on GitHub.

+The standard for version number is:

+* From `v0.0.1` to `v0.1.0` : alpha releases, your project is in a early development stage
+* From `v0.1.0` to `v1.0.0` : beta releases, your project is in a stable stage, already serve most of its core functions and can be accessed.
+* From `v1.0.0` onwards: production releases, your project is published in production, your service is expected

+> Use the [semantic versioning](https://semver.org/) logic to increment the version number.

-## Add a code of conduct
+### Add a code of conduct

-Optional: add the following [code of conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct/code_of_conduct.md) to the root of the repository.
+If you are trying to build a community you might want to define a code of conduct.
+The [Contributor Covenant code of conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct/code_of_conduct.md) is popular among open source communities.